CharlesCarley/FileTools/CMake/Readme.md

 ### MakeFT
-can be used to add a build time target inorder to call makeft on a group of source files.
+can be used to add a build time target in order to call makeft on a group of source files.

 #### macro(ADD_FT TARGET ARGN)